ToasterTheBrave/clover/design-document.md

 The final service needed is the report building service.
 This service is called when our watched metric, response time, becomes anomalous.
 We will call the time that this watched metric became anomalous our "report time," meaning the time the report became necessary.

 By the time this service is called, we have already collected and evaluated all the necessary metrics.
 We have already determined what metrics have been anomalous, when they became such, and how long they remained so.
-This allows us to build a report of the state of the suystem leading up to our report time.
+This allows us to build a report of the state of the system leading up to our report time.

 The report building service takes the top 10 anomalous metrics in the hour leading up to the report time.
-Anomolies closer to the report time are weighted as more important.
+Anomalies closer to the report time are weighted as more important.

 The report data is saved in MySQL and displayed to the user in a single page web interface.
 This web UI is built using Ruby on Rails, an easy to use web framework.
 Previous reports remain available in the event they are later needed.